Go to the Students section

 Discuss the relationships between classification, ritual and taboo.

-According to Blaug “ Malthus invented a game that we will meet again and again: it might be labeled the “apocalyptic fallacy”, denoting the habit of making predictions with open ended time horizons…his theory is tautology masquerading as theory.”Discuss.
+According to Blaug “ Malthus invented a game that we will meet again and again: it might be labelled the “apocalyptic fallacy”, denoting the habit of making predictions with open ended time horizons…his theory is tautology masquerading as theory.”Discuss.

 Discuss the main challenges for companies in the ecological context.
 Illustrate your answer with specific examples from companies and industries.